Eat your greens the easy way–learn how to make the best tasting green smoothie ever!

-The Secret to a Great tasting Green Smoothie
+The Secret to a Great tasting Green Smoothie Recipe

-After a lot of trial and error I have discovered what makes a green smoothie taste fantastic – acid fruits.
-Use acid and sub-acid fruits rather than sweet fruits.
-Yes, you can still make a green smoothie taste good using sweet fruits, just make sure you add in an acid or sub-acid fruit or two to cut the green taste.
+When adding fruit to a green smoothie, it is best to use acid and sub-acid fruits rather than sweet fruits.
+Yes, you can still make a green smoothie taste good using sweet fruits, and just make sure you add some acid or sub-acid fruit to cut the green taste.